Scorbutics/ruby-for-android5/README.md

 Compilation
 ====

-Start the CMake configuration of the project with `./configure` from the root folder
+Start the CMake configuration of the project:

+With docker:
+    `./scripts/configure.sh` from the root folder

+Without docker:
+    `./configure` from the root folder

 Installation
 ====